-I'm an astrophysics researcher at Centro de Estudios de Fisica del Cosmos de Aragon (CEFCA) in the city of Teruel, Spain.
-My interests include Galaxy formation and evolution and the Large Scale Structure, both from observarions and simulations.
+During 2015-2019 I was a Staff Researcher at Centro de Estudios de Fisica del Cosmos de Aragon (CEFCA) in the city of Teruel, Spain.
 I obtained a PhD in 2010 from Durham University, UK, under the supervision of Prof. Cedric G. Lacey and Prof. Carlton M. Baugh.
 My thesis title is "The Nature of Emission-Line galaxies in Hierarchical Cosmologies", and it's available here.